klundberg/klundberg.github.io/_posts/2015-04-15-capturing-objects-weakly-in-instance-method-references-in-swift.md

 }
 {% endhighlight %}

 `T` will represent the type of the class instance you need to be made weak.
-It must be constrained to `AnyObject`, since the compiler doesn't let you make weak references to value types like structs/enums (even if it did, they don't make sense anyways).
+It must be constrained to `AnyObject`, since the you cannot make weak references to struct/enums.
 When used to weakify the `clearMemory` method, `T` will represent the `MemoryCache` and `U` will represent `NSNotification!`.

 There are other weakify functions one could write too.
 One useful simple example is a method that takes nothing and returns nothing.
 Say our MemoryCache class also had a way to persist the cache to disk when we got a memory warning: